Rayan-Faiz/Mini-SOC-Wazuh/README.md

-# Mini SOC — Wazuh on Docker Swarm (CI/CD with GitHub Actions)
+# Mini SOC — Wazuh

-A production-grade, reproducible reference implementation for **Part One — Build a Mini SOC**.
+A production-grade, reproducible reference implementation for **Wazuh as a Mini SOC**.
 It deploys the **Wazuh stack** (Indexer, Manager, Dashboard) onto **Docker Swarm**, fronted by **Traefik** with HTTPS, and wired into a full **CI/CD** pipeline with **Trivy** scanning and **Selenium/API tests**.

 > Works on self-hosted GitHub runners and locally.
 Secrets are handled via **Swarm Secrets** and **Ansible Vault**.